VerbalDye/portfolio-generator/README.md

 https://nodejs.org/en/download/

 ## Description
-This is an app that generates the HTML and CSS of a portfolio for you to use from a few simple command line prompts prompts
+This is an Node.JS app that generates the HTML and CSS of a portfolio.
+Populates porfolio data from a few simple command line prompts.

 ## Instructions
 1. Download the repo to you local machine.